bobrock8/AstoDaily/README.md

+# AstroDaily
-# AstroDaily delivers fresh and intriguing updates on the weather forecast on Mars every day, coupled with fascinating images from the realm of astronomy.
+#### AstroDaily delivers fresh and intriguing updates on the weather forecast on Mars every day, coupled with fascinating images from the realm of astronomy.
 ## Getting Started

 First, run the development server: